Citrus Gingerbread Cookies

 - In a large saucepan, combine sugar, honey and molasses.
 Bring to a boil; remove from heat.
 Let stand 20 minutes.
 Stir in butter; let stand 20 minutes longer.

 - Beat in egg.
-In another bowl, whisk flour, almonds, baking powder, lemon peel, orange peel and spices; gradually beat into sugar mixture.
+In another bowl, whisk flour, almonds, baking powder, lemon zest, orange zest and spices; gradually beat into sugar mixture.
 Refrigerate, covered, 8 hours or overnight.

 - Preheat oven to 375°.
 On a lightly floured surface, divide dough into three portions.
 Roll each portion to 1/4-in. thickness.
 Cut with a floured 2-in. tree-shaped cookie cutter.
 Place 2 in. apart on baking sheets coated with cooking spray.